eidophor/eidophor/README.md

 - Winner of Dean's List for the 2020 Fall Semester
 - Top 1% awardee for the 2020 Fall Semester
 - Winner of Dean's List for the 2023 Spring Semester
+- Certificate of Completion in Business Analytics Expert Program at Sogang University

 ## Other studies
 [![Solved.ac